scalacenter/sprees/README.md

 ### Projects

-If you are a **maintainer** of an OSS project and would like to mentor someone during the Spree, please fill in the [form](https://airtable.com/shrwSI11zJHmh7CkZ), indicating that you would like to be a mentor.
+If you are a **maintainer** of an OSS project and would like to mentor someone during the Spree on your project, please fill in the [form](https://airtable.com/shrwSI11zJHmh7CkZ), indicating that you would like to be a mentor.

 | Project                                                                              | Contact                                                              |
 |--------------------------------------------------------------------------------------|----------------------------------------------------------------------|